archf/shlib/README.md

 VERBOSE=7 ./template.sh -v 7
 ```

-### Methode #1: Edit the template.
+### Methode #1: Use the standalone script

-1. Copy and rename the `template.sh` script.
+1. Copy and rename the `shlib_template_standalone.sh` script.
 2. Customize it deleting what you don't need.
 3. Code what you need.

 ### Method 2: Source it from your script.

-Move `_parse_args` and `parse_options` functions as well as anything that is
+1. Copy and rename `shlib_template.sh`.
+Doing that the `shlib` library must be
+   available to be sourced.
+That methode makes it easier to maintain
+   your scripts if you have many in case of eventual `shlib` library update.
+2. Customize it deleting what you don't need.
+3. Code what you need.

-specific to your script to your actual script file.
-This is most probably the
-way to go to in order to break subcommands in distinct files.
+This is most probably the way to go to in order to break subcommands in
+distinct files.

 ## Todo